abdurahim50/lab-Agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---

-Need the ability to remove a counter
+Need the ability to update a counter to a new value.